 Marcus A. Volz – Market & Search Intelligence Advisor

-Get in touchFour principles behind my work
+Four principles behind my work

 "Is there real demand in this market — or just potential on paper?"
-That is the only question that matters before committing capital.
+That is the question that matters before committing capital.

-Is there real demand — or just potential on paper?
+Is there real demand — or only theoretical market potential?

-Who already owns the market — and can you realistically compete?
+Who already owns the market interface?

-Visibility is now a market signal
+Visibility is now part of market reality

-My work looks at whether a brand is visible, correctly represented and trusted in these decision environments — and whether the visible market interface belongs to the company itself, to competitors or to third-party channels.
+My work looks at whether a brand is visible, correctly represented and credible in these decision environments — and whether the visible market interface belongs to the company itself, to competitors or to third-party channels.

 What I analyse

-- Entity ownership and source ecosystem
+- Entity ownership and source ecosystem strength

 - Representation accuracy in AI-generated answers

-- Market-specific visibility gaps before expansion
+- Visibility gaps before or during expansion

 Who I am and how I got here